bernardpumped/ped/README.md

 * Assuming, host is localhost and ngnix is running on 8080, visit http://localhost:8080/ped/index.html.
 PED Application works.
 * Important considerations
   - On Linux, if there are permissions denied issues accessing above url, then check `/var/log/nginx/error.log`for errors.
 If there are errors related to permissions or SELinux related issues, then check corresponding chmod commands have been run.
-  - If the server is run on local machine at an HTTP endpoint, then there are no issues while accessing the location, to non-HTTPS urls.
+  - If the server is run on local machine at an HTTP endpoint, then there are no issues while accessing the location, to non-HTTPS URLs.
 However, if the server is not a local machine, then for security reasons, browsers do not allow access to location.
-To circumvent, purchase an SSL certificate OR create a self signed certificate, and configure ngnix to use it.
-Firefox allows HTTPs URLs using self signed certificates to access location, whilst Chrome/Edge and Safari do not.
+To circumvent, purchase an SSL certificate OR create a self-signed certificate, and configure ngnix to use it.
+Firefox allows HTTPs URLs using self-signed certificates to access location, whilst Chrome/Edge and Safari do not.
     ```bash
      $ cd /usr/local/share/homescreen
      $ sudo rm -rf bundle